lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 A Milestone is a key component of a Model.
 Milestone(s) define point(s) in a business process that represent progress.
 Your Model requires an Initial Milestone and a Terminal Milestone. <br />
 ### Sample Milestones

-    A. Intial Milestone (Rocket symbol)
+    A. Iintial Milestone (Rocket symbol)
         1. Enter the milestone name "Initial Milestone name"
         2. Enter the milestone description "Initial Milestone Description"
     B. Terminal Milestone (Finish Flag Symbol)